Minds/mobile/plugins/org.apache.cordova.console/doc/index.md

 you are happy with how console.log() works for you, then you probably don't need this plugin.

+This plugin defines a global `console` object.

+Although the object is in the global scope, features provided by this plugin are not available until after the `deviceready` event.

+    document.addEventListener("deviceready", onDeviceReady, false);
+    function onDeviceReady() {
+        console.log("console.log works well");
+    }

 ## Installation

     cordova plugin add org.apache.cordova.console